Alex4386/turnoff-namuwiki/README.md

 ## For Firefox Add-on Team
 Source-Code of this extension is also available at GitHub, [GitHub](https://github.com/Alex4386/turnoff-namuwiki).
-Code in dist/ is **transpiled**, so, Please check the source code written in typescript is available at src/.
+Code in lib/ is **transpiled**, so, Please check the source code written in typescript located at src/.

 ## License
 Distributed under MIT License